maizzle/maizzle.com/content/docs/configuration/templates.md

 Define the source directories where Maizzle should look for Templates to compile.

-This is an array of glob patterns, just like you're used to when configuring content sources for Tailwind.
+This is an array of glob patterns, similar to how content sources are configured in Tailwind CSS.
 See [fast-glob](https://github.com/mrmlnc/fast-glob) for more information on how to write glob patterns.

 ### File types